 COMSOL Multiphysics® software provides a numerical platform for conveniently and accurately simulating both the chamber gas dynamics and internal acoustics.
 This finite element software package provides many predefined physics along with a generalized mathematics interface.
+The present study employs the COMSOL finite element framework to model the steady flow-field parameters of a generic liquid engine using the High Mach Number Laminar Flow physics interface, which makes use of the fully compressible Navier-Stokes equations for an ideal gas together with conservation of energy and mass equations.

 FIGURE 1.
-Pressure trace of a stable (red) and unstable (blue) solid rocket motor1.
+Pressure trace of a stable (red) and unstable (blue) solid rocket motor.